Series expansions for Maass forms on the full modular group from the Farey transfer operators: Introduction

-Despite their importance, Maass cusp forms remain a mysterious object.
+Despite their importance, Maass cusp forms remain mysterious objects.
 No explicit construction exists and all basic information about their existence comes from the Selberg trace formula.
-For this reason there has been some interest in finding correspondence with other spaces of functions.
-One approach is due to the contributions by Mayer \cite{Ma3} and Lewis and Zagier \cite{Le,LeZa}.
-Maass non-cusp forms are instead well known, being generated by the non-holomorphic Eisenstein series.
+Much more is known for the non-cusp forms, which are generated by the non-holomorphic Eisenstein series.
+The standard approach to Maass forms uses the methods of harmonic analysis on $\HH$, which leads to the Fourier expansion of the forms in terms of Whittaker function (see e.g. \cite{iwaniec}).